Monopolistic competition: Inefficiency

 There are two sources of inefficiency in the MC market structure.
 The first source of inefficiency is that, at its optimum output, the company charges a price that exceeds marginal costs.
 The MC company maximises profits where marginal revenue equals marginal cost.
 Since the MC company's demand curve is downwards-sloping, the company will charge a price that exceeds marginal costs.
 The monopoly power possessed by a MC company means that at its profit-maximising level of production, there will be a net loss of consumer (and producer) surplus.
 The second source of inefficiency is the fact that MC companies operate with excess capacity.
 That is that the MC company's profit-maximising output is less than the output associated with minimum average cost.
 Both an MC and PC company will operate at a point where demand or price equals average cost.
 For a PC company, this equilibrium condition occurs where the perfectly elastic demand curve equals minimum average cost.
-A MC company's demand curve is not flat but is downwards-sloping.
+An MC company's demand curve is not flat but is downward-sloping.
 Thus, the demand curve will be tangential to the long-run average cost curve at a point to the left of its minimum.
 The result is excess capacity.